Enhanced voting for Enemy Territory - Wolfenstein.

 Usage

-2. Create an empty vote++.config.lua file (that's where the configuration goes).
+2. Create an empty vote++.config.lua file or put individual files in legacy/vote++ folder,

 3. Append vote++.lua to lua_modules cvar.